dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

 {% endhighlight javascript %}

 This leaves quite a bit of retained memory, and a bunch of properties, unaccounted for.
 Where are the other functions and values defined in our `PersonF` function?
-Digging into some of the properties reveals a little more.
+Digging into some of the properties we _do_ see reveals a little more.
 Opening up the `askName` method shows a menu item called "context", and opening that reveals the missing data: the values captured via function closure in `askName`'s lexical scope.

 ![Context values in the function's closure](/assets/posts/javascript-oop-performance-shootout/context-closure.png)

 Totalling up the values unique to the object in the closure scope, `_rest`, `_sleep`, `_wake` and `name` gives us an additional 112B, bringing the total to 208B.
 Then add the memory allocated for each unique object (28B Shallow Size), and the memory for each unique context (48B Shallow
 Size) completes the grand total of 284B.

-Note that if you were to open each function attached to the Person object you would see a context entry for each with the same memory location.
+Note that if you were to open each function attached to the Person object you would see a context entry under each function with the same memory location.
 However if you were to do the same on another instance in the array you would find that the context value of the closure has yet another memory location.
 This because each context is a shared reference to the enclosed values that are created on every individual call to `PersonF()`, providing true encapsulation (at the expense of much higher memory usage).